incaic/.vim/bundle/vdebug/README.md

 **Requirements**:

-  * Vim compiled with Python 2.6+ support, tabs and signs
+  * Vim compiled with Python 2.6+ support, tabs and signs (for Debian/Ubuntu this is provided in the vim-nox package)
   * A programming language that has a DBGP debugger, e.g. PHP, Python, Ruby, Perl, NodeJS, Tcl...